Is it worth paying more for organic foods?

 Organic meat is also a good idea if you want to avoid pesticides.
 Animals raised in non-organic conditions are fed either on pasture that has had pesticides used on it or on grains that may also be contaminated with pesticides.
 In Australia, farmers are permitted to give beef cattle growth hormones to increase their weight.
 Organic farmers are not permitted to use these.
 Similarly, farmers can use antibiotics on their cattle but these aren’t permitted for organic farmers.
 Those antibiotics can increase the risk of antibiotic resistance.

-• flavanones were 69% higher
+• Flavanones were 69% higher.

-• flavones were 26% hgher
+• Flavones were 26% higher.

-• flavonols were 50% higher, and
+• Flavanols were 50% higher.

-• anthocyanins were 51% higher.³
+• Anthocyanins were 51% higher (3).

 References